Information on Dog Day Care Insurance

 My goal is to explain the type of insurance coverage that all dog daycare businesses should have.
 Insurance policies, agents and companies are not equal.
 I’m going to educate you on the proper insurance protection and endorsements that should be on your insurance policies for the greatest protection.

 There are two main insurance policies need to protect your dog daycare business and a handful of policy endorsements that are needed to properly protect the dog day care business.
 Let’s get started with the main policies and I will breakdown the recommended endorsements and coverage to add to these policies.

 Dog Day Care Insurance Policies for Business Owners

 Dog Day Care Insurance is something all dog day care business owners should be using to protect their kennel business with a business owners insurance policy.
 Why?
 Because it helps protect your business by providing liability protection, coverage for your property, your tenant improvements or the building and income generated from your business.
 By combining these insurance coverages, that are important to virtually every dog daycare business, a BOP can save you money on insurance rates while protecting your dog daycare business you’ve worked hard to build.

-The business owners policy can cover lots of different things however it’s up to you, your agent and your insurance company knowing exactly what you need.
-So with that said its important that you ask and confirm your policy includes the endorsements below.
+The business owner’s policy can cover lots of different things however it’s up to you, your agent, and your insurance company to know exactly what you need.
+So with that said it’s important that you ask and confirm your policy includes the endorsements below

 Important Endorsements to have on your Dog Day Care Insurance Policy